 If you are new to Optima Health Community Care, we will honor any service authorization approvals made by DMAS or issued by another CCC Plus plan during the continuity of care period or until the authorization ends if that is sooner.
 The continuity of care period is 30 days.
-Refer to Continuity of Care Period in Section 3 of this handbook.
+Refer to Transition of Care Policy: Continuity of Care Period in Section 3 of this handbook.